 The following guidance may assist you in developing a strong application that allows reviewers to better evaluate the science and merit of your proposal.
-This page provides tips for demonstrating to reviewers and NIH staff the high quality of the personnel involved in you project and documenting resources and institutional support of the project.
+This page provides tips for demonstrating to reviewers and NIH staff the high quality of the personnel involved in your project and documenting resources and institutional support of the project.
 We provide information for new investigators and foreign applicants, as well.

 Though the advice provided is relevant for all research grants, it is general in nature and geared toward the NIH Research Project (R01).
-The tips should not replace your organization's internal guidance, specific advice provided by NIH program or grants management staff, or instructions found in the funding opportunity announcement or application guide.
+The tips should not replace your organization's internal guidance, specific advice provided by NIH program or grants management staff, or instructions found in the funding opportunity or application guide.

-|Before You Start Writing:||
+|Before You Start Writing:

 On This Page: